-22nd Annual Highway Report on the Performance of State Highway Systems (1984-2013)

-by David T. Hartgen, Ph.D., P.E. and M. Gregory Fields, Ph.D.
+22nd Annual Highway Report The Performance of State Highway Systems by David T. Hartgen, Ph.D., P.E. and M. Gregory Fields, Ph.D.
 Project Director: Baruch Feigenbaum

 Reason Foundation

 Reason Foundation's mission is to advance a free society by developing, applying and promoting libertarian principles, including individual liberty, free markets and the rule of law.
 We use journalism and public policy research to influence the frameworks and actions of policymakers, journalists and opinion leaders.